leonidya/Opinion-mining/README.md

 ![image](https://user-images.githubusercontent.com/53173112/214265458-5e3e593b-99ef-44b0-b0cf-c69df2fe909f.png)
 ![image](https://user-images.githubusercontent.com/53173112/214265605-f83497f8-b375-494c-b701-87aa03bd9b70.png)

-Summary: It looks like Logistic regresion is doing better, and yes, SVD can decrease the accuracy of the model by removing important information.
-BUT,  In some cases, the use of SVD can improve the accuracy of the model by reducing the dimensionality of the feature space and removing noise or redundant features.
+Using SVD didn't improve the performance of the model as much as it was expected, but in some cases, it can be a useful technique in improving the accuracy of the model by reducing the dimensionality of the feature space.
+So, It looks like Logistic regresion is doing better, and yes, SVD can decrease the accuracy of the model by removing important information.
+BUT, in some cases, the use of SVD can improve the accuracy of the model by reducing the dimensionality of the feature space and removing noise or redundant features (it worth to check even if it takes time).

 -----------------------------------------SVD - Xgboost Part - 3 ---------------------------------------